-Germany Zemlinsky, Der Zwerg: Soloists, Ladies of the Chorus of the Deutsche Oper, Berlin (chorus master: Jeremy Bines), Orchestra of the Deutsche Oper, Berlin / Donald Runnicles (conductor).
-Deutsche Oper, Berlin, 12.4.2019.
-(MB)
+Germany Zemlinsky, Der Zwerg: Soloists, Ladies of the Chorus of the Deutsche Oper Berlin, Orchestra of the Deutsche Oper Berlin / Donald Runnicles (conductor).
+Filmed (directed by Götz Filenius) at the Deutsche Oper Berlin in March 2013.
+Reviewed when streamed in January 2021 and the earlier published review from a performance on 12.4.2019.
+(JP) (MB)

 Director – Tobias Kratzer